Maar: Distribution

 The largest known maars are found at Espenberg on the Seward Peninsula in northwest Alaska.
 These maars range in size from 4 to 8 km in diameter and a depth up to 300 m.
 These eruptions occurred in a period of about 100,000 years, with the youngest (the Devil Mountain Maar) occurring about 17,500 years ago.
 Their large size is due to the explosive reaction that occurs when magma comes into contact with permafrost.
 Hydromagmatic eruptions are increasingly explosive when the ratio of water to magma is low.
 Since permafrost melts slowly, it provides a steady source of water to the eruption while keeping the water to magma ratio low.
 This produces the prolonged, explosive eruptions that created these large maars.
 Examples of the Seward Peninsula maars include North Killeak Maar, South Killeak Maar, Devil Mountain Maar and Whitefish Maar.

 Maars occur in western North America, Patagonia in South America, the Eifel region of Germany (where they were originally described), and in other geologically young volcanic regions of Earth.
-Elsewhere in Europe, La Vestide du Pal in the Ardèche department of France provides a spectacular example of a maar easily visible from the ground or air.
+Elsewhere in Europe, La Vestide du Pal, a maar in the Ardèche department of France, is easily visible from the ground or air.
 Kilbourne Hole and Hunt's Hole, in southern New Mexico near El Paso, Texas, are maars.
-The Crocodile Lake in Los Baños in the Philippines was originally thought of as a volcanic crater is also a maar.
-The notorious, carbon dioxide-saturated Lake Nyos in northwestern Cameroon is another example.
-An excellent example of a maar is Zuñi Salt Lake in New Mexico, a shallow saline lake that occupies a flat-floored crater about 6500 ft across and 400 ft deep.
-Its low rim is composed of loose pieces of basaltic lava and wall rocks (sandstone, shale, limestone) of the underlying diatreme, as well as random chunks of ancient crystalline rocks blasted upward from great depths.
+The Crocodile Lake in Los Baños in the Philippines, though originally thought to be a volcanic crater, is a maar.
+The carbon dioxide-saturated Lake Nyos in northwestern Cameroon is another example, as is Zuñi Salt Lake in New Mexico, a shallow saline lake that occupies a flat-floored crater about 6500 ft across and 400 ft deep.
+Its low rim is composed of loose pieces of basaltic lava and wall rocks (sandstone, shale, limestone) of the underlying diatreme, as well as chunks of ancient crystalline rocks blasted upward from great depths.
 Maars in Canada are found in the Wells Gray-Clearwater volcanic field of east-central British Columbia and in kimberlite fields throughout Canada.
-A notable field of maars is found in the Pali-Aike Volcanic Field in Patagonia, South America. and in the Sudanese Bayuda Volcanic Field.
-The Auckland volcanic field in the urban area of Auckland, New Zealand has several maars, including the readily accessible Lake Pupuke in the North Shore suburb of Takapuna.
+Another field of maars is found in the Pali-Aike Volcanic Field in Patagonia, South America. and in the Sudanese Bayuda Volcanic Field.
+The Auckland volcanic field in the urban area of Auckland, New Zealand, has several maars, including the readily accessible Lake Pupuke in the North Shore suburb of Takapuna.

-One of the most notable craters misidentified as a maar is Arizona's Meteor Crater; for many years this was thought to be of volcanic rather than meteoric origin.
+Arizona's Meteor Crater was for many years thought to be a maar of volcanic origin but it is now known to be an impact crater.